3MFConsortium/spec_slice/slice.md

  |

-A /<vertex> element represents a point in 2-dimensional space that is referenced by a segment in the slice.
+A \<vertex> element represents a point in 2-dimensional space that is referenced by a segment in the slice.
 The decimal values representing the coordinates can be recorded to arbitrary precision.
 The precision used should be no higher than that expected from the producer's calculations.

-In order to avoid integer overflows, a /<vertices> element MUST contain less than 2^31 /<vertex> elements.
+In order to avoid integer overflows, a \<vertices> element MUST contain less than 2^31 \<vertex> elements.

 ## Polygon

-Element **/<polygon>**
+Element **\<polygon>**

 | Diagram | ![](3MF_Slice_Extension_Spec_v1.0_html_5a9ed8f2229114cc.png) |
 | --- | --- |